 That suggests that the huge contrast between Greece on one hand and Persia on the other, which is what Greek historians tended to focus on, and which modern scholars also often assume to be the case, wasn’t there quite so much in reality.
 Alexander would have been more familiar with the kind of things that went on further east.

-Let’s move on to the books.
-The first book is Arrian’s Alexander the Great: The Anabasis and the Indica.
+Let’s explore how the books you’ve chosen shed light on this venture, starting with Arrian’s Alexander the Great: The Anabasis and the Indica.
 I think this was written in the second century AD.
 What sources did he use and why did he write this book?

 Arrian, very helpfully, does tell us who he was getting his facts from.
 He relies principally on two authors.
 One is Ptolemy, son of Lagus, who becomes Ptolemy I, the first Ptolemaic ruler of Egypt.
 The other is a Greek called Aristobulus.
 Both of them accompanied Alexander on his campaigns.